 Scholarship funds are not released during internship semesters.
 Scholarship funds can be reinstated the following semester providing the student will be enrolled full-time.

-International students whose initial University of Iowa enrollment is part-time (less than 12 semester hours), due to required English language courses, are not eligible to receive scholarship funds during that semester.
-If a student is approved for full-time enrollment (12 or more semester hours) in regular coursework within their first two semesters, their scholarship will be reinstated.
-If enrollment of fewer than 12 semester hours continues beyond two semesters, scholarship funds are cancelled permanently.
+International students whose initial University of Iowa enrollment is part-time, due to required English language courses, are not eligible to receive scholarship funds during that semester.
+If student is approved for full-time enrollment in regular coursework within their first two semesters, their scholarship will be reinstated.
+If a part-time enrollment continues beyond two semesters, scholarship funds are cancelled permanently.

 All scholarships require full-time (12 semester hours or more) continuous enrollment each semester at the University of Iowa as well as maintaining the University of Iowa cumulative GPA requirement specified in the award letter.
 Reviews for scholarship renewals are completed each semester.
 Renewal appeals will be managed on a case-by-case basis.